pelya/dpmaster-udp-hole-punching/readme.txt

 chroot jail, don't forget when starting or restart the log that its path will then be relative to the jail root directory.
 Watch out for the log directory not being created or having wrong permissions in this case.

+* GAME POLICY:

+If you run an instance of dpmaster, we strongly encourage you to let it open to any game or player.
+Dpmaster has been developed for this particular usage and is well-suited for it.

+That said, if you want to filter which games are allowed or not on your master, you can use the "--game-policy" option.
+It makes dpmaster explicitly accept or reject network messages based on the game they are related to.
+For example:

+        dpmaster --game-policy accept Quake3Arena Transfusion

+will force dpmaster to accept servers, and answer to requests, only when they're related to either Q3A or Transfusion.
+At the opposite:

+        dpmaster --game-policy reject AnnoyingGame1 BoringGame2

+will accept any game messages, but those related to either AnnoyingGame1 or BoringGame2.

+You can have multiple "--game-policy" lists on the same command line, but they must all use the same policy ("accept" or "reject").

+As you can see in the first example, "Quake3Arena" is the name you'll have to use for Q3A.
+The other game names only depend on what code names they choose to advertize their servers and make their requests.

+Two final warnings regarding this option.
+First, be careful, the names are case- sensitive.
+And second, this option expects at least 2 parameters (accept/reject, and at least one game name), so this:

+        dpmaster --game-policy accept -v -n 200

+will make dpmaster accept messages only when they will be related to a game called "-v" (certainly not what you want...).

 * ADDRESS MAPPING: